youngwook06/ConPrompt/README.md

 # ConPrompt
-Official implementation of the paper "ConPrompt: Pre-training a Language Model with Machine-Generated Data for Implicit Hate Speech Detection"
+Official implementation of the paper [ConPrompt: Pre-training a Language Model with Machine-Generated Data for Implicit Hate Speech Detection](https://aclanthology.org/2023.findings-emnlp.731) (Findings of EMNLP 2023)

 ## Preprocess ToxiGen Dataset
 We load the [ToxiGen](https://huggingface.co/datasets/skg/toxigen-data) dataset and preprocess the dataset for pre-training using preprocess_toxigen.ipynb.